Training Season: Composition

-"Training Season" is three minutes and 29 seconds long.
-Parker produced and programmed the song, and he handled engineering alongside Cameron Gower Poole.
-He played bass guitar, drums, guitar, keyboards, percussion, and provided sound effects; Harle provided drum programming; and Ailin and Poole provided vocal production.
-It was recorded at 5DB Studios in London, Woodshed Recording in Malibu, California, and Parker's home studio in Los Angeles.
-Parker, Ailin, and Jesso Jr. delivered the background vocals.
-Josh Gudwin mixed the song, and Chris Gehringer mastered it at Sterling Sound in New York City.
+"Training Season" is 3 minutes and 29 seconds long.
+Parker produced, programmed, and engineered the song, with engineering assistance from Cameron Gower Poole.
+In addition to playing bass guitar, drums, guitar, keyboards, and percussion, Parker also provided sound effects.
+Harle handled drum programming, and Ailin and Poole provided vocal production.
+Recording took place at 5DB Studios in London, Woodshed Recording in Malibu, and Parker's home studio in Los Angeles.
+Parker, Ailin, and Jesso Jr. contributed background vocals.
+Josh Gudwin mixed the song, and Chris Gehringer handled mastering at Sterling Sound in New York City.

 "Training Season" is a disco-pop song with influences of Eurodisco.
-It has also been characterised as a pop song.
-The song employs a hook, disco beat, and guitar syncopations.
+It has also been characterised separately as a disco and pop song.
+The track employs a hook, disco beat, guitar syncopations, synthesizers, and live drums.
 "Training Season" includes girl group harmonies and a dancefloor pulse.
-Consequences Mary Siroky believed the song's disco-pop sound kept with that of "Houdini" and Future Nostalgia, while Beats Per Minutes Lucas Martins thought it was "a better representation of [Radical Optimisms] sonic palette of synths, organic basslines, and guitar flourishes".
-Aspects of it received comparisons to the work of ABBA: its piano line to "Dancing Queen" (1976), the Middle Eastern-influenced melody to "Gimme!
+Critics compared the song's disco-pop sound to "Houdini" and Future Nostalgia.
+They believed it represented Radical Optimisms sonic palette of synths, organic basslines, and guitar flourishes better than "Houdini", while Robin Murray of Clash felt that it adds "some trippy, Tame Impala aspects to her glossy pop mixture".
+Features of "Training Season" received comparisons to the work of ABBA: its piano line to "Dancing Queen" (1976), the Middle Eastern-influenced melody to "Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight)" (1979) and "Voulez-Vous" (1979), and its robustness to "Lay All Your Love on Me" (1981).

-The lyrics of "Training Season" are about Lipa's demands from her romantic partners as she chides bad dates and underscores her self-worth, highlighting the importance of boundaries and ideals in relationships.
+The lyrics of "Training Season" are about the demands Lipa makes of her romantic partners as she chides bad dates and underscores her self-worth, highlighting the importance she places on boundaries and standards in relationships.
 In the first verse, Lipa articulates her skepticism about a prospective partner and considers not proceeding with a relationship.
-She yearns for someone who can provide emotional support, be in command when Lipa feels vulnerable, and who she can have meaningful conversations with.
-Lipa asks a person if he can meet these requirements because she no longer wants to have to guide people how to love her correctly: "Training season's over".
+She yearns for someone who can provide emotional support, take command when she feels vulnerable, and engage her in meaningful conversations.
+Lipa asks a person if he can meet these requirements before declaring that she no longer wants to have to guide people how to love her correctly: "Training season's over".
 In the second verse, she takes a vexed tone and recalls how she undeservedly tried to be positive about her previous partners, hoping that a better suitor "hits me like an arrow".
 Lipa questions the prospective partner about his commitment in the bridge, whether he would take initiative himself or someone would have to prompt him to act.
-Siroky believed its theme of self-confidence resembled Lipa's 2017 single "New Rules".
+Consequences Mary Siroky believed its theme of self-confidence resembled Lipa's 2017 single "New Rules".